-Because he’s extremely likable, friendly and a honest GM (who understands his fan base more than most GMs), so much like painting Rick Peterson as a vindictive mad scientist, the media’ decision to portray Minaya as the reluctant triggerman is equally easy.
+Because he’s extremely likable, friendly and an honest GM (who understands his fan base more than most GMs), the media’ decision to portray Minaya as the reluctant triggerman is equally easy.

 The evil Queen did not send the huntsman into the woods to kill Snow White.
 Great drama, great soap opera, but ultimately, bull.

 The truth?
 Minaya’s firing of Randolph had a heckuva lot to do with his own job security.
 If he’s going to go down, he’s going to go down with his own guy, Manuel.
 You see, back in 2005, Rudy Jaramillo was Omar’s first choice to manage his club.
 Bobby Valentine was also a consideration, but not an option.
 Randolph – who had been linked to the Reds with Minaya as a possible manager-GM team in 2000 — was a compromise candidate, agreed on by Omar with full support – and strong suggestion — of ownership.